slmgc/react-hint/README.md

 How to rerender
 ---------------
-**react-hint** uses [shouldComponentUpdate](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) under the hood to decide if it needs to be updated.
+**React-hint** uses [shouldComponentUpdate](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) under the hood to decide if it needs to be updated.
 You can use `ReactHint.instance.forceUpdate()` in case you want to force an update.

 License
 -------